gregfoletta/Articles/content/post/2022-01-24-poor-persons-wind-tunnel/index.markdown

 # Data Acquisition

 We'll first look at how the experiment was set up and how the data was captured.
 A track bike (with has a single, fixed gear) was ridden around the [Coburg velodrome](https://www.google.com/maps/@-37.7297305,144.9553304,147m/data=!3m1!1e3) which is a 250m outdoor track.
-A sensor (Wahoo speed) on the hub of the wheel collected the speed, and the pedals (PowerTap P1s) collected power and cadence.
+A sensor (Wahoo speed) on the hub of the wheel collected the velocity, and the pedals (PowerTap P1s) collected power and cadence.

 Data was gathered while in two different positions on the bike[^1].
 The first position which we will call being on the 'tops' looked similar to this except without brake levers:
 [^1]: Images courtesy of [bikegremlin.com](http://bikegremlin.com)